 - Stomach flu (gastroenteritis)

-We are open seven days a week and available most days and evenings, weekends, and some holidays to provide convenient, accessible, and quality medical care for our patients and their families.
+We are available most days and evenings, weekends, and some holidays to provide convenient, accessible, and quality medical care for our patients and their families.
 Patients are seen on a walk-in basis.

 Urgent vs. Emergency Care